6aiaman/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Getting and Cleaning Data Course Project
 #Coursera Data Science Specialization

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.

-Review criteria
+run_analysis.R fulfills the following criterias:

 1. The submitted data set is tidy.
 2. The Github repo contains the required scripts.